narate/kong-docker/README.md

-# KONG Docker Deployment with docker-compse
+# Kong Docker deployment with docker-compose
 ---

 Kong API Gateway deployment with docker and docker-compose